ljbrewer/portfolio/README.md

 I was to create a webpage that provided a glimpse in the projects I have completed to date.

 I made room to include four projects:
+   1. Home Inventory Database
-   1. Animal Adoption Website
+   2. Animal Adoption Website
-   2. Day Planner
+   3. Day Planner
-   3. Horiseon web page
+   4. Horiseon web page
-   4. Password Generator
+   5. Password Generator

 I included sections for:
     About Me Inforamtion,